Mortgage Calculator in Washington (November 2024)

 Homeowners Insurance

 Homeowners insurance protects your property and personal belongings from damage or theft.
 It also provides liability coverage if someone is injured on your property.
-The average homeowners insurance in Washington is $1,410 per year.
+The average homeowners insurance in Washington costs $1,410 per year.

 discount icon